abinit/abinit/INSTALL_MacOS.md

     brew install abinit

-... and ABINIT should install smoothly with its dependencies.
+and ABINIT should install smoothly with its dependencies.

 Note:

-* LibXC and netCDF fallbacks (plugins) are used by default.
+* the LibXC and netCDF fallbacks (plugins) are used by default.
   Wannier90 and BigDFT are not available in Homebrew.
   AtomPAW can be installed as a separate package (formula).

-* The following options are available for ABINIT formula:
+* The following options are available for the ABINIT formula:

       - --with-testsuite    --> Run full test suite (time consuming)
       - --without-check     --> Skip build-time tests (not recommended)